bskinny129/sam2removevideobackground/README.md

+# Brian's Update

+I want to output the alpha mask as well.

 # SAM2 Video Background Removal

 This project uses the Segment Anything 2 (SAM2) model to remove backgrounds from videos.
 It's designed to run on Replicate, leveraging GPU acceleration for efficient processing.